 Filing a lawsuit against the manufacturer of a defective product may provide you compensation to pay for your medical bills and relieve financial distress.

 We can handle the legal issues while you focus on your cancer treatment and recovery.
-A lawsuit also can draw attention to a public safety concern and prevent others in Corpus Christi, Mcallen, San Antonio, Brownsville, and the Rio Grande Valley from suffering similar harm.
+A lawsuit also can draw attention to a public safety concern and prevent others in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, Ft.
+Worth and the Rio Grande Valley from suffering similar harm.
 If we represent you, we will handle your case on a contingency fee basis, so you will not have any upfront costs.

 Does Talcum Powder Cause Ovarian Cancer?